Skip to main content

 Quick Load Tables

 Are you struggling with loading the thousands of requirements in your database?
 If so, this feature is for your.
-In the recent versions, we have implemented a new method for speeding up the loading speeds of your requirements called “Quick load tables”, which improves the loading speeds in multifolds compared to the current loading time.
+In the recent versions, we have implemented a new method for speeding up the loading speeds of your requirements called “Quick load Table”, which improves the loading speeds in multifolds compared to the current loading time.

-Activating Quick Load Tables - Beta Features
+Activating Quick Load Table - Beta Features

 Option 1: Requirements Table Status bar: [will be released in the coming versions after v1.85]